japoveda10/datascience/README.md

 # Data Science
-In this repository I publish some of my Microsoft Professional Program for Data Science courses projects
+In this repository I publish some of my projects related to Data Science